nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 ### Branch instructions

-Branch instructions are used to change the flow of the program, that is, primitives for `if`, `for`, and `while` statements.
+Branch instructions change the control flow of the program.
+They are used to implement `if`, `for`, and `while` statements,

 ```asm
     bnez    a0, <label>   // Go to <label> if a0 is not zero